lwray-renesas/rltos/README.md

 The testing folder should contain a CMakeLists.txt file for CMAKE to generate the testing project.

 ## TODO NEXT
+- Explain the setings.JSON
+	- How the cmake.sourceDirectory sets the testing CMakeLists.
+	- How C_Cpp.default.configurationProvider - takes the config from cmake tools and provides it to the c/c++ information for intellisense.
+	- Testing only supported currently in on MSVC.
+- Provide Task_list init function.
 - Write sleep function and make use of idle task list in scheduler.

 ## TODO